 To report an outage, call

-On May 4, 2018, more than $5 million circled back to Blue Ridge Energy members through either a credit on their bill or check thanks to a benefit called capital credits.
+In May, $5.2 million in captial credits will be returned to Blue Ridge Energy members through either a credit on their bill or check thanks to a benefit called capital credits.
 (Members qualifying for a refund of $35 or more received a check and those qualifying for less saw a credit applied to their electric account in May.
-Members new to Blue Ridge Energy as of 2018 will be eligible for capital credit refunds beginning in 2019.)
+Members new to Blue Ridge Energy as of 2019 will be eligible for capital credit refunds beginning in 2020.)